Islam: Islamic Golden Age (786–1258)

+The Anatomy of the Eye by Hunayn ibn Ishaq (1200 AD), who was responsible for translations at the House of Wisdom in the Abbasid Caliphate.

 Soldiers broke away from the Abbasid empire and established their own dynasties, such as the Tulunids in 868 in Egypt and the Ghaznavid dynasty in 977 in Central Asia.
-In this fragmentation came the Shi'a Century, roughly between 945 and 1055, which saw the rise of the millennialist Isma'ili Shi'a missionary movement.
+In this fragmentation came the Shia Century, which saw the rise of several Shia dynasties exercising significant political influence over the Islamic world.
 One Isma'ili group, the Fatimid dynasty, took control of North Africa in the 10th century and another Isma'ili group, the Qarmatians, sacked Mecca and stole the Black Stone, a rock placed within the Kaaba, in their unsuccessful rebellion.
-Yet another Isma'ili group, the Buyid dynasty, conquered Baghdad and turned the Abbasids into a figurehead monarchy.
-The Sunni Seljuk dynasty campaigned to reassert Sunni Islam by promulgating the scholarly opinions of the time, notably with the construction of educational institutions known as Nezamiyeh, which are associated with Al-Ghazali and Saadi Shirazi.
+A Twelver group, the Buyid dynasty, conquered Baghdad and turned the Abbasids into a figurehead monarchy.
+The Sunni Seljuk dynasty campaigned to reassert Sunni Islam by promulgating the scholarly opinions of the time, notably with the construction of educational institutions known as Nizamiyyas, which are associated with al-Ghazali and Saadi Shirazi.
 The expansion of the Muslim world continued with religious missions converting Volga Bulgaria to Islam.
 The Delhi Sultanate reached deep into the Indian subcontinent and many converted to Islam, in particular low-caste Hindus whose descendants make up the vast majority of Indian Muslims.
 Trade brought many Muslims to China, where they virtually dominated the import and export industry of the Song dynasty.
 Muslims were recruited as a governing minority class in the Yuan dynasty.